Lost Horizon (1973 film): Critical reception

+Boxoffice Magazine reviewed Lost Horizon in its issue of March 19, stating in part: "...As G-rated entertainment with a screenful of stars, lavish sets and song and dance numbers galore, the new film should please a large portion of the population.
+Critics are apt to turn a scornful eye at the Larry Kramer screenplay, as directed by Charles Jarrott, but this is an audience film in the purest sense.
+No time is wasted in getting the story under way, producer Hunter having assumed that everyone is familiar with the plot.
+Peter Finch is an excellent choice for the part of Conway and there are some gems in the casting, most especially Sally Kellerman singing and dancing as the neurotic ex-idealist who finds salvation in Shangri-La and Charles Boyer as the High Lama."

+Pauline Kael gave the film a negative review but also acknowledged that "It's entirely possible that to the nostalgic viewers Ross Hunter is aiming at, this torpor will be soothing".

 Roger Ebert of the Chicago Sun-Times gave the film one star out of four and wrote that "it sinks altogether during a series of the most incompetent and clumsy dance numbers I've ever seen."
 Gene Siskel of the Chicago Tribune awarded one star out of four and wrote that "Nothing works.
 Not the lyrics, not the sets, not the dancing, not the script, and—with all that going against them—not the actors."
 Vincent Canby of The New York Times called the film "a big, stale marshamallow" that was "surprisingly tacky in appearance" despite its large budget.
 Charles Champlin of the Los Angeles Times wrote that the film looked "tacky and uncomfortable" and described the songs as "mechanical and uninteresting."
 Gary Arnold of The Washington Post wrote that the score "leaves almost no impression and certainly nothing resembling a joyful impression", adding "Even if the songs did make you dance with joy, you'd be dancing alone.
 With the exception of Bobby Van, a kind of poor man's Donald O'Connor, the cast has no aptitude for singing and dancing."

-After derided preview screenings Columbia Pictures attempted to re-cut the film, but to no avail.
+After derided preview screenings Columbia Pictures attempted to re-cut, but to no avail.
 Critic John Simon remarked that it "must have arrived in garbage rather than in film cans."
 Lost Horizon was such a box-office failure that the film gained the nickname "Lost Investment".
 Bette Midler alluded to it as "Lost Her-Reason" and famously quipped "I never miss a Liv Ullmann musical".
-Woody Allen quipped "If I could live my life over again I wouldn't change a thing...except for seeing the musical version of Lost Horizon".

 The film was selected for inclusion in the book The Fifty Worst Films of All Time, co-written by critic Michael Medved.
-The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.
+The film is listed in Golden Raspberry Award founder John J. B. Wilson's book The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.

+On Rotten Tomatoes, Lost Horizon holds a 14% rating based on seven reviews.

+Box Office

+The film was one of the most popular movies at the British box office in 1973.